 Below we discuss the following benefits provided by this law:

-The Servicemembers' Civil Relief Act, or SCRA (50 U.S.C.
-App. § 501 and following), applies to all active duty members of the armed forces, including the activated National Guard, the commissioned corps of the National Oceanic and Atmospheric Administration (NOAA), and the commissioned corps of the Public Health Service.
+The Servicemembers Civil Relief Act (SCRA) (50 U.S.C.
+App. § 501 and following) applies to all active duty members of the armed forces, including the activated National Guard, and commissioned officers of the Public Health Service or the National Oceanic and Atmospheric Administration (NOAA).

 Many active duty members may also be able to terminate lease obligations and avoid eviction.

 Tenants who enter active military service after signing a lease or rental agreement have a right to get out of their rental obligations.
 This is true for both residential and commercial (business) leases.
 You must hand deliver, send via private carrier, or mail written notice of your intent to terminate your tenancy, along with a copy of your orders, to the landlord or manager.

 The SCRA requires courts to postpone (stay), for up to three months (90 days) or longer, some residential evictions for nonpayment of rent.

 Which tenants are affected?
 The SCRA applies if your spouse, children, or other dependents occupy the rental unit during a period of military service.
 (A dependent is someone you've supported in the past 180 days, by paying more than half of that person's living expenses.)

 Rental amount.
 The Act's protections apply when the rent is $3,584.99 (2017) per month or less.
 The figure is adjusted each year to account for inflation or cost of living increases.